Create field aliases in Splunk Web

 Field aliases are an alternate name that you assign to a field.
 You can use that alternate name to search for events that contain that field.
 A field can have multiple aliases, but a single alias can only apply to one field.
 For example, the field

-message_type, but not both.
+message_type, but not both original fields at the same time.
 An alias does not replace or remove the original field name.

 For more information on aliases, see About tags and aliases.

 You can change the behavior of a field alias by selecting Overwrite field values when you define it.
 This affects how the Splunk software handles situations where the original field has no value or does not exist, as well as situations where the alias field already exists as a field in your events, alongside the original field.